Dated 12 February 2021

 8 Security of your personal data

-In order to protect your personal data, BBRS has appropriate organisational and technical security measures.
-These measures include restricting access to your personal data to certain staff, ensuring the secure transmission of data from the point where it is captured to the point where it is stored, ensuring suitable encryption is employed where data is stored, ensuring our internal IT systems are suitably secure and implementing procedures to deal with any suspected data breach.
+In order to protect your personal data, both BBRS and CEDR have appropriate organisational and technical security measures in place.
+These measures include requiring contractors who process your personal data to meet certain minimum security standards, restricting access to your personal data to certain staff, ensuring the secure transmission of data from the point where it is captured to the point where it is stored, ensuring suitable encryption is employed where data is stored, ensuring internal IT systems are suitably secure and implementing procedures to deal with any suspected data breach.

-In the unlikely event of a data breach, we will take steps to mitigate any loss or destruction of data and, if required, will notify you and any applicable authority of such a breach.
+In the unlikely event of a data breach, steps will be taken to mitigate any loss or destruction of data and, if required, BBRS and/or CEDR will notify you and any applicable authority of such a breach.

 9 Who we may share your personal information with

-There may be circumstances in which we may also need to share your personal data with certain third parties, including third parties located outside of the EEA.
+There may be circumstances in which we may also need to share your personal data with certain other third parties.

-The third parties to which we may transfer your personal data include:
+The third parties to which BBRS may transfer your personal data include:

-- financial service providers who need to receive the personal data to enable BBRS to investigate and resolve disputes;
+- financial service providers who need to receive the personal data to enable BBRS to investigate and resolve disputes or in relation to a request to exercise the rights you have as a data subject in respect of your personal data (as set out below in paragraph 10); and

-- BBRS’ service providers who provide services to BBRS to enable BBRS to investigate and resolve disputes; and
+- BBRS’ service providers who provide services to BBRS to enable BBRS to investigate and resolve disputes, such as CEDR.

-The security of your data is important to us and we will, therefore, only transfer your data to such third parties if:
+The security of your data is important to BBRS and CEDR, therefore your data will only be transferred to such third parties if:

 - the third party needs to access the personal data for the purposes of providing any services you have requested to you;